jackyzha0/jackyzha0.github.io/content/thoughts/Projects.md

 An open-source library to help with creating expandable text, inspired by [StretchText](https://en.wikipedia.org/wiki/StretchText) and [TelescopicText](https://www.telescopictext.org/text/KPx0nlXlKTciC).

-I've been thinking a lot about creating a browsable store of knowledge that provides something useful at all distance scales (e.g. viewing the entire library, just a subcategory, a single file, etc.) and concepts like Telescopic Text are a first step in creating more information scales than just a single document level.
+I've been thinking a lot about creating a browsable store of knowledge that provides something useful at all distance scales (e.g. viewing the entire library, just a subcategory, a single file, etc.) and concepts like Telescopic Text are a first step in creating more [[thoughts/information scales|information scales]] than just a single document level.

 ## Portal -- zero-config [P2P](thoughts/peer-to-peer.md) encrypted folder syncing